raek/pypi-multidl/README.md

     pip install --no-index --find-links deps/ .

-## Example Usage: List all Distribution Packages Avaiable for a Project
+## Example Usage: List all Distribution Packages Available for a Project

 The `pypi-multidl` tool can also be given dependency specifications directly on the command line: